mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 .. admonition:: todo

    Raphael todo: integrate the next section better in the hardware building chapter using a similar structure as for UAV (see example given below).
 Give more pictures and explain better each step of the setup.

+.. admonition:: todo

+   Raphael todo: put captrions below each figure (see examples UAV).
+If there is 1 part from 3 views then tell this in caption as now maybe these are 3 different parts we cannot know.
+For each part tell how many we need e.g., x2, x1, x5.
+If a part consists out of different subparts also mention their names in the caption.

 Components
 ^^^^^^^^^^
 This section lists all the components required to build the Suspended Payload Module for a UAV.
-This is currently only compatible with the 650 UAV.
+This is currently only compatible with the T650 UAV.

 Off-the-shelf
 *************

-* **Encoders x2** : Sensor used to measure the actual orientation of the cable, fit inside the universal joint.
+* **Encoders x2**: Sensor used to measure the actual orientation of the cable, fit inside the universal joint.

   *Choice*: `EMS22A <https://www.bourns.com/docs/product-datasheets/EMS22A.pdf>`__ because of its absolute nature, making it suitable to measure an absolute angle.
 It has a good resolution and its plain shaft makes it lightweight and compact, which is perfect to fit in the joint.